-The District is authorized to provide parks and recreation services, but has no programs at this time other than those implemented by Lucia Mar Unified School District (LMUSD).
+The District is authorized to provide parks and recreation services, however, currently has no programs at this time other than those implemented by Lucia Mar Unified School District (LMUSD).
 The District holds a lease with LMUSD for the Oceano Community Center and as part of the lease requirements LMUSD utilizes the community center for recreation programs.
 There is a section in the lease where the District may also utilize the community center.
-Recent Board direction was given to pursue the use of the community center for the maximum of 120 hours per year.
+Currently the District offers individuals the opportunity to utilize the Oceano Community Center for up to 10 hours per month and 120 hours per year with discounted fees.